-You then have an option to apply your new rule to messages in your inbox.
-Choose either Don’t Apply or Apply per your preference.
+You then have the option to apply your new rule to messages in your inbox.
+Choose either Don’t Apply or Apply, per your preference.

 Your new automatic reply rule will now appear in your list of Rules.
 The checkbox for it should be marked, but if not, mark it.